Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 ADN Student Handbook

-After program completion, students will receive an NCLEX prep class to prepare for the RN board examination.
+After program completion, students will receive an NCLEX prep class to prepare for the RN licensure board examination.

 Is This Program Right For Me?